Graph product structure for non-minor-closed classes: Introduction

-All of these results hold for any graph class that has a product structure theorem analogous to \cref{PlanarProduct}; that is, for any graph class $\mathcal{G}$ where every graph in $\mathcal{G}$ is a subgraph of $H\boxtimes P\boxtimes K_\ell$ where $H$ has bounded treewidth, $P$ is a path, and $\ell$ is bounded\footnote{It is easily seen that $\tw(H\boxtimes K_\ell) \leq (\tw(H)+1)\ell-1$, so we may assume that $\ell=1$ in this definition.}.
-These applications motivate finding product structure theorems for other graph classes. \citet{dujmovic.joret.ea:planar} prove product structure theorems for graphs of bounded Euler genus\footnote{The \textit{Euler genus} of the orientable surface with $h$ handles is $2h$.
-The \textit{Euler genus} of the non-orientable surface with $c$ cross-caps is $c$.
+All of these results hold for any graph class that has a product structure theorem analogous to \cref{PlanarProduct}; that is, for any graph class $\mathcal{G}$ where every graph in $\mathcal{G}$ is contained in $H\boxtimes P\boxtimes K_\ell$ where $H$ has bounded treewidth, $P$ is a path, and $\ell$ is bounded.\footnote{It is easily seen that $\tw(H\boxtimes K_\ell) \leq (\tw(H)+1)\ell-1$, so we may assume that $\ell=1$ in this statement.} These applications motivate finding product structure theorems for other graph classes. \citet{dujmovic.joret.ea:planar} prove product structure theorems for graphs of bounded Euler genus\footnote{The \textit{Euler genus} of a surface with $h$ handles and $c$ crosscaps is $2h+c$.
 The \textit{Euler genus} of a graph $G$ is the minimum integer $g$ such that $G$ embeds in a surface of Euler genus $g$.
-Of course, a graph is planar if and only if it has Euler genus 0; see \citep{mohar.thomassen:graphs} for more about graph embeddings in surfaces.} and for apex-minor-free graphs\footnote{A graph $M$ is a \textit{minor} of a graph $G$ if a graph isomorphic to $M$ can be obtained from a subgraph of $G$ by contracting edges.
-A class $\mathcal{G}$ of graphs is \emph{minor-closed} if for every graph $G\in\mathcal{G}$, every minor of $G$ is in $\mathcal{G}$.
-A minor-closed class is \emph{proper} if it is not the class of all graphs.
+Of course, a graph is planar if and only if it has Euler genus 0; see \citep{mohar.thomassen:graphs} for more about graph embeddings in surfaces.} and for apex-minor-free graphs,\footnote{A graph $M$ is a \textit{minor} of a graph $G$ if a graph isomorphic to $M$ can be obtained from a subgraph of $G$ by contracting edges.
+A class $\mathcal{G}$ of graphs is \defin{minor-closed} if for every graph $G\in\mathcal{G}$, every minor of $G$ is in $\mathcal{G}$.
+A minor-closed class is \defin{proper} if it is not the class of all graphs.
 For example, for fixed $g\geq 0$, the class of graphs with Euler genus at most $g$ is a proper minor-closed class.
 A graph $G$ is $t$-apex if it contains a set $A$ of at most $t$ vertices such that $G-A$ is planar.
-A 1-apex graph is \emph{apex}.
-A minor-closed class $\mathcal{G}$ is apex-minor-free if some apex graph is not in $\mathcal{G}$.}, and \citet{DEMWW} do so for graphs in any minor-closed class and with bounded maximum degree.
-See \cref{Generalisations} for more precise statements and see \citep{DHGLW} for a survey on this topic.
+A 1-apex graph is \defin{apex}.
+A minor-closed class $\mathcal{G}$ is apex-minor-free if some apex graph is not in $\mathcal{G}$.} and \citet{DEMWW22} do so for bounded-degree graphs in any minor-closed class.
+See \citep{DHJLW21} for a survey on this topic.

-The purpose of this paper is to prove product structure theorems for several non-minor-closed classes of interest.
+The main purpose of this paper is to prove product structure theorems for several non-minor-closed classes of interest.
 Our results are the first of this type for non-minor-closed classes.